 - Unwavering commitment to the mission and goals of the ACLU, including a demonstrated commitment to equity and racial justice.

-Compensation will be commensurate with experience, within a salary range of $52,000-$70,000.
-The ACLU of Florida offers excellent benefits, including medical and disability insurance (fully paid by employer), a defined contribution pension plan, and generous vacation, holiday, and sick leave.
+Compensation will be commensurate with experience, within a starting range of $62,000-$83,000.
+The ACLU of Florida provides excellent benefits, including health and dental insurance with generous vacation, holiday, and sick leave policies, as well as a Defined Contribution 401K Retirement Plan.
+Base vacation leave is five weeks per year.

-Please send a cover letter, resume, and one writing sample by email to [email protected].
-All inquiries should include “Policy Strategist” in the subject line and all attachments should be in Microsoft Word or PDF format.
+Please send an email to [email protected] and attach a cover letter, resume, and two substantial writing samples demonstrating thorough legal analysis.
+All inquiries should include “Criminal-Justice Staff Attorney position” in the subject line, and all attachments should be in Microsoft Word or PDF format.

 Applications will be accepted until the position is filled.
 Please indicate where you learned of this job posting.
 No phone calls, please.